 Many people are able to sell their home when they are in the pre-foreclosure process through a short sale.
-This allows their lender to approve the amount the house sells for to make sure they are getting their money back.
+This allows their lender to approve the amount the house sells to make sure they are getting their money back.
 Working with a knowledgeable real estate agent is crucial during a short sale, as they will know what to set the price to appease the lender.

-Selling via short sale will ding your credit, although not as badly as a foreclosure.
+Selling via short sale will ding your credit, although not as severely as a foreclosure.
 The wait time between your short sale and buying a house is less than the wait time of foreclosing on a property and buying a new one.

 If you continue with the pre-foreclosure process and continue to do nothing, your lender will report it to the public record and the foreclosure process will begin.
 The foreclosure process typically takes between three and 10 months, during which you will be evicted from the property.

 You could get a great deal on a home that is in pre-foreclosure.
 Many investors are experts at contacting those that are in pre-foreclosure and negotiating a great deal by taking the home off of the homeowner’s hands.